 The Foghorn was in use until November 1987 and this has now returned to working order (April 2018).
 The Mull of Galloway Foghorn is currently the only operational Foghorn on mainland Scotland.
 You can find out more about the refurbishment, hear a blast and see more photographs by visiting our gallery.

 The Mull of Galloway Lighthouse Exhibition is housed in the former fuel store, workshop and engine room to the right of the Lighthouse.

 The Exhibition opened its doors for the first time on Good Friday 2009 after much hard work by a team of volunteers from South Rhins Community Development Trust.
-This Trust still operate the Exhibition and Tower tours today and they are responsible for the refurbishment of the engines and Foghorn.
+The Mull of Galloway Trust now operates the Exhibition and Tower tours and they are responsible for the refurbishment of the engines and Foghorn.

 In pride of place is the Fresnel Lens from McArthur’s Head Lighthouse, which was upgraded to an automatic light in 1969.
 The lens has been loaned to the Exhibition by the Museum of Scottish Lighthouses in Fraserburgh.
 This museum has been instrumental in supplying on loan a range of artefacts, many original to the Mull of Galloway, as well as offering advice and expertise.

-The Kelvin Diesel Engines are now running again after 30 years of silence and we now have the only operational Foghorn on mainland Scotland.
-Engine demonstrations will take place again during the 2018 season and group bookings are welcome – for details.
-Foghorn blasts are to be confirmed during the season.
+The Kelvin Diesel Engines are now running again after 30 years of silence and we currently have the only operational Foghorn on mainland Scotland.
+Engine demonstrations and Foghorn blasts will take place during the 2019 – details to follow soon.